 Fishing is excellent all year and Bluffers Park is one of the few places to have recorded catching walleye on occasion.
 Excellent seasonal fishing is available at the Scarborough Bluffs where anglers can cast from shore and catch rainbow trout and brown trout.
-On the rare occasion during August and September anglers casting from shore can catch Chinook and Coho salmon.
-Best results come from using spoons, spinners and small minnow baits.
-Try to cast for the deepest part in the water as they prefer the coldest water possible.
-The marina has been known to have the occasional salmon and trout be caught due to great water depths in the Scarborough bluffs marina.
+On rare occasions during August and September, anglers casting from shore can catch Chinook and Coho salmon.
+The best results come from using spoons, spinners, and small minnow baits.
+Try to cast for the deepest part of the water as they prefer the coldest water possible.
+The marina has been known to have the occasional salmon and trout caught due to the great water depths in the Scarborough Bluffs marina.

 Pike are attracted to Bluffer’s Park due to the cooler water and the marinas on site.
 Pike can be caught in any marina as well as at the mouths of water going into Lake Ontario.
 Pike can reach up to around two feet at Bluffers parks and due to the uneven terrain it would be safest to use a net when landing them to avoid any injuries.
 Pike are often seen jumping out of the water around the marina during early morning and right before sunset.
 These are the optimal times to go fishing for Pike as it is feeding time for them.

 Carp fishing provides great action for anglers through all seasons.
 The best spot is part of the dirty marsh.
 Carp can often be seen coming to the surface in this marsh and are commonly mistaken for pike when they come to the surface.
 These fish are very sensitive to any movement which is why it is common to see them struggle on top of the water.
 Fishing off the bridge on the marsh is a great spot to cast from.
 Using sweet corn on hooks will provide great action when fishing for carp.